 I was born in Puig-reig, a small village close to Barcelona, twenty-three years ago.

 Supporting FC Barcelona.
-Designing fun.
+Creative processes.

 I hate traffic jams.
 Grain legumes.
 Lies and lying.
 Being bored.
 Being late.
 Inefficiency.

 I'm good at...

 Since I started my hero journey in the field of Multimedia Communication, I’ve done some cool projects that make me feel quite proud.
 I hope you like them!

 I love deep conversations, to get in touch with cool people (like you!) and to recieve lots of suggestions.
 That’s why I ask you: don’t be shy, feel free to contact me!

 You can also find me onTwitter Linkedin E-mail

 That’s all!
 I hope that you keep visiting my website and checking all the stuff I do.
 You’ll always be welcome, my friend!

 Traininglab Applied board game